How to host an isolation beer crawl at home

 Before moving on to the second and subsequent rooms, all groups on the isolation beer crawl must have finished their beverage.
 Put on some light music in the background to give this isolation beer crawl a nicer ambiance.

-After the crawl has finished, any of the groups willing to keep going could set up a laptop to play some isolation drinking games via Zoom, or even jump on your mobiles and play some mobile app drinking games.
+After the crawl has finished, any of the groups willing to keep going could set up a laptop to play some isolation drinking games via Zoom.

 While many beer drinkers like to stick to their tried and tested style of beer, craft beer enthusiasts are often searching for new and unique beer types.